The starting point is in Rapallo on Salita S. Agostino, just behind the train station where the trail marker is clearly visible

-Follow the paved road that climbs quite steeply and when you reach the top, turn left and continue on the pedestrian path which continues climbing and passing over the Rapallo cemetery and then behind the quiet district called Guardastelle.
+Follow the paved road that ascends quite steeply.
+Once at the top, turn left and continue on the pedestrian path that keeps climbing, passing over the cemetery and then behind the neighborhood called Guardastelle.

-At the crossroads, keep left, always following the same signpost.
+At the fork, keep to the left, always following the same trail marker.

-The path climbs in a beautiful chestnut wood for about twenty minutes up to the slopes of Monte delle Pozze , then continues more level on what is called Strada vicinale delle Pozze arriving at Pian dei Merli or Passo di San Quirico (from here, in fact, in 15 minutes it is possible to go down to the left towards the homonymous hamlet of Rapallo ) where there is a beautiful lawn and what remains of two old stone cottages.
+The trail ascends through a lovely chestnut forest for about twenty minutes, reaching the slopes of Monte delle Pozze.
+It then continues more level along what's called the Strada vicinale delle Pozze and arrives at Pian dei Merli or Passo di San Quirico (from here, in fact, you can descend to the Rapallo district of the same name in 15 minutes), where there's a nice meadow and the remnants of two stone houses.

-After a few meters you will come to a fork, both paths lead to Monte Pegge (the one on the right takes you to Passo del Crocetta and from here you reach the summit), but we keep to the left, always following the crossed out circle sign.
+After a few meters, you reach a junction.
+Both paths lead to Monte Pegge (to the right, you reach Passo del Crocetta and from there ascend to the summit), but we keep to the left, still following the barred circle marker.

-The initially flat path crosses the bush and leads to the western side, then gradually begins to climb on rocky terrain and offers a very open view of Rapallo and the surrounding peaks.
+The initially flat path crosses through the undergrowth and leads to the western slope.
+Gradually, it starts ascending on rocky terrain, offering a very open view of Rapallo and the surrounding peaks.

-A last slightly more demanding passage precedes the arrival at Monte Pegge (775mt.
-Asl), where the Margherita Refuge stands, a shelter for hikers, open all year round, managed by the Alpine troops of Rapallo.
+A slightly challenging final section precedes the arrival at Monte Pegge (775m above sea level), where Rifugio Margherita is located—a shelter for hikers, open all year round, managed by the alpine group of Rapallo.

-Monte Pegge is a strategic point that allows you to continue in different directions.
+Monte Pegge is a strategic point that allows you to continue in various directions.

 - From 2h to 3h